-On this page you can read more about Kenya to prepare yourself for your holiday.
-General information about the country, travel tips, the best travel time with regards to the climate, the time difference, safety tips and other useful information which might come in handy during your trip to Kenya.
+On this page, you can read more about Kenya to prepare yourself for your holiday.
+General information about the country, travel tips, the best travel time regarding the climate, the time difference, safety tips and other useful information which might come in handy during your trip to Kenya.

 Facts and Numbers